Nine Treasures: International breakthrough

 In August 2013, the group made a notable appearance at the Wacken Open Air festival where it won the Wacken Metal Battle in China and came second in the Wacken Metal Battle.
 In December of that year the group released their second work Nine Treasures under an independent label.

 During 2014 and 2015, the group spent most of their time on the road for an Asian tour, traveling north to Ulaanbaatar in Mongolia, south to Taiwan, and east to Vladivostok in Russia.

 In January 2015 they released their first EP titled Galloping White Horse, produced independently with two new songs and three live tracks.
 A few days later they released their first live album entitled Live in Beijing recorded from a concert in Beijing a few months before.
 This album contained the same live tracks as those included in the EP.
 In October of that year, the group was invited to WOMEX in Budapest and then went on tour in Europe for the first time, performing in the Czech Republic, Poland, Latvia, Germany, Denmark, the Netherlands, and Austria.

 In July 2016, Nine Treasures completed their second tour in Europe, visiting Latvia, Poland, Austria, the Czech Republic, Germany, the Netherlands, Portugal, and Slovenia.

 In January 2017, the band released their third album titled Wisdom Eyes.
 It is distributed independently like their other albums on the platform Bandcamp.
 The band went on tour in Europe between June and July through Austria, Slovenia, Poland, the Czech Republic, Germany, Bulgaria, and Hungary.

 Drummer Namra replaced Ding Kai in 2019.
-Nine Treasures released the single "Bodhicitta" on the 27th of February 2019.
+Nine Treasures released the single "Bodhicitta" on 27 February 2019.

 Rebirth

-The band were unsatisfied with the recording quality of their previous albums, and opted to re-record songs from all three of their previous albums for the new album Awakening from Dukkha which was released on the 19th of March 2021.
+The band were unsatisfied with the recording quality of their previous albums, and opted to re-record songs from all three of their previous albums for the new album Awakening from Dukkha which was released on 19 March 2021.
 Askhan expressed a wish for a new beginning for the band, similar to Pantera.
 Askhan stated that he would begin writing new material after the album's release in March 2021.
 With the new album forthcoming, the band removed all of their previous releases from the internet, feeling "ashamed" of their quality.
 The band subsequently made all of their releases available as free wave file downloads.

 Awakening from Dukkha was reviewed by Metal Hammer and received a rating of 9/10.